capasha/EEMaintenanceTool/README.md

 Q: Does this tool collect my password and email?
 A: No It doesn't.
 The tool will only connect you to Everybody Edits.
 If you are unsure please look into the sourcecode.
 Or get help from other people.

+Remember that Flash cookies(LSO) isn't needed to remove.
+(Green tick isn't needed, let it be blue).
+They will save your login details and history of the last worlds you have been inside.

 Screenshot of the tool:
 ![screenshot](https://i.imgur.com/BlLyu12.png)